 Climate & Models

-Katharine is the TTU CSC's director and the founder and CEO of ATMOS Research.
+Katharine is the TTU CC's co-director and an Endowed Professor in Public Policy and Public Law in the Department of Political Science.
 She is an atmospheric scientist with a talent of expertly communicating facts about climate change.
 Examples of questions are: Isn't climate change part of Earth's natural cycle?
 Isn't it the sun causing warming?
 Wasn't there a time when temperatures were warmer than today?
 Do scientists fabricate data?
 Is it part of a hoax?
 Katharine has vast expertise in analyzing observations, comparing future scenarios, evaluating global and regional climate models, and building and assessing statistical downscaling models.
 This makes her ideally equipped to translate the science of climate projections to information relevant to agriculture, ecosystems, energy, infrastructure, public health, and water resources.
 Moreover, Katharine, as an evangelical Christian has a unique perspective and standing among those of faith.
 Her work has been featured in the top-journal Science, she has participated in documentaries, such as the Emmy award-winning, Years of Living Dangerously, the PBS Frontline report, Climate of Doubt, and the film, Merchants of Doubt.
 Because of her dedication to communicate the science behind climate projections and the associated risks of climate change to a broad audience, Fortune Magazine named her one of the World's Greatest Leaders in 2017 and Time Magazine listed her among the 100 Most Influential People.
+One such example is the Global Weirding video series, is a fantastic series of short videos to inform us about why we know climate is changing.

 Shuo's research focuses on the quantification of uncertainties of hydrologic predictions using data assimilation (i.e. using data to inform models).
 He develops quantitative tools to assess how climate change is predicted to affect hydrology, particularly in regards to hydrologic extremes, and to assess management solutions at a wide range of spatial and temporal scales.
 For example, he used geostatistical tools to determine the changes to precipitation regime (i.e. when and where precipitation occurs) in regions in Canada.